henrywhy/Stalker-Legacy/README.md

       You can run Stalker like this:

             step 0:
-            Download  all files, or just "boot.img", because "boot.img" is final OS image.
+            Download  all files, run make, get stalker.img which is final Stalker os file

             step 1:
-            Run VirtualBox or other virtual machine.
+            Run VirtualBox or other virtual machine, or run "qemu-system-i386 fds stalker.img"

             step 2:
-            Just load "boot.img" by floppy, and run Stalker OS!
+            Just load "stalker.img" by floppy, and run Stalker OS!

 ================================================================================================